-- (a) Semester: a student is expected to earn a 2.00 GPA in didactic and a 2.00 GPA in clinical courses for each semester. - (b) Year: a student is expected to earn a 2.00 GPA in didactic and a 2.00 GPA in clinical courses for the academic year as well as obtain a cumulative GPA of 2.00 in didactic courses and a cumulative GPA of 2.00 in technique/clinical courses. - (c) Failure to obtain a semester or cumulative 2.00 GPA in didactic courses and/ or obtain a semester or cumulative 2.00 GPA in technique/clinical courses may result in recommendations as, but not limited to: - (1) dismissal from School, (2) repeating the entire junior curriculum, or (3) placement on probation. - (d) Failure of one or more didactic courses may result in recommendations as, but not limited to: - (1) dismissal from School, (2) repeating the failed course(s), (3) repeating the entire junior curriculum, or (4) placement on probation. - (e) A student who has failed one or more didactic courses and who is allowed to continue must convert those grades to a passing grade prior to registration for the Fall Semester of the next academic year.
-Continued participation in clinical activity prior to the removal of the failure(s) will be subject to the recommendation of the Student Performance Committee. - (f) Failure of one or more clinical courses may result in recommendations as, but not limited to: - dismissal from School, (2) repeating the entire junior curriculum, (3) continuation in the curriculum on a limited basis or as a "special student" or (4) placement on probation. - (g) A student who has failed one or more clinical courses and who is allowed to continue without repeating the entire junior curriculum must convert those grades to a passing grade prior to registration for the Fall Semester of the next (senior) academic year.
-Continued participation in clinical activity and its specific nature prior to the removal of the failure(s) will be subject to the recommendation of the Student Performance Committee. - (h) Didactic Incompletes: didactic incomplete grades occurring during the first semester must be converted to a passing grade within thirty calendar days after the first day of the second semester.
-Didactic incomplete grades occurring during the second semester must be converted to a passing grade within thirty calendar days after completion of the second semester.
-Failure to remove an incomplete grade within the specified period of time will result in the assignment of a grade of "F." Continued participation in clinical activity prior to the removal of the didactic incomplete(s) will be subject to the recommendation of the Student Performance Committee. - (i) Clinical Incompletes: clinical incomplete grades are managed in accordance with the Policy for Students Who Fail To Meet Clinical Performance Standards as presented below.
+- (a) Semester: a student is expected to earn a 2.00 GPA in didactic and a 2.00 GPA in clinical courses for each semester. - (b) Year: a student is expected to earn a 2.00 GPA in didactic and a 2.00 GPA in clinical courses for the academic year as well as obtain a cumulative GPA of 2.00 in didactic courses and a cumulative GPA of 2.00 in technique/clinical courses. - (c) Failure to obtain a semester or cumulative 2.00 GPA in didactic courses and/ or obtain a semester or cumulative 2.00 GPA in technique/clinical courses may result in recommendation(s) for, but not be limited to: - (1) dismissal from School, (2) repeating the entire junior curriculum, or (3) placement on probation. - (d) Failure of one or more didactic courses may result in recommendations(s) for, but not be limited to: - (1) dismissal from School, (2) repeating the failed course(s), (3) repeating the entire junior curriculum, or (4) placement on probation. - (e) A student who has failed one or more didactic courses and who is allowed to continue must convert those grades to passing grades prior to registration for the Fall Semester of the next academic year.
+Continued participation in clinical activity prior to the removal of the failure(s) will be subject to the recommendation of the Student Performance Committee. - (f) Failure of one or more clinical courses may result in recommendation(s) for but not be limited to: - dismissal from School, (2) repeating the entire junior curriculum, (3) continuation in the curriculum on a limited basis or as a "special student" or (4) placement on probation. - (g) A student who has failed one or more clinical courses and who is allowed to continue without repeating the entire junior curriculum must convert those grades to passing grades prior to registration for the Fall Semester of the next (senior) academic year.
+Continued participation in clinical activity and its specific nature prior to the removal of the failure(s) will be subject to the recommendation of the Student Performance Committee. - (h) Didactic incompletes: didactic incomplete grades occurring during the first semester must be converted to passing grades within thirty calendar days after the first day of the second semester.
+Didactic incomplete grades occurring during the second semester must be converted to passing grades within thirty calendar days after completion of the second semester.
+Failure to remove an incomplete grade within the specified period of time will result in the assignment of a grade of "F." Continued participation in clinical activity prior to the removal of the didactic incomplete(s) will be subject to the recommendation of the Student Performance Committee. - (i) Clinical incompletes: clinical incomplete grades are managed in accordance with the Policy for Students Who Fail To Meet Clinical Performance Standards as presented below.
 Copies of this policy are available in the Office of the Assistant / Associate Dean for Academic Affairs.